-Osteopathy and Craniosacral therapy: Structural faults in the neck vertebrae or cranial plates are common causes of insomnia.
-Our osteopaths and chiropractic doctors have had great success in identifying issues and providing the appropriate adjustments or gentle release.
+Osteopathy and Craniosacral therapy: Structural faults in the neck vertebrae or cranial plates are common causes of sleep problems.
+Our osteopaths have had great success in identifying issues and providing the appropriate adjustments or gentle release.
 Cranio-osteopathy or Craniosacral therapy is particularly effective for sleep-related issues and relieving the accumulation of tensions.

 Bach flower remedies: These remedies help you pinpoint the underlying emotions that are directly impacting your health and wellness.
 They allow you to gently restore emotional balance by casting out negative emotions that are weighing you down and keeping you up.
 Fear, worry, frustration, indecision, and more.